Thomas-Alexandre Dumas: Ancestry

-Born 25 March 1762 in Jérémie, Saint-Domingue (today Haiti), Thomas-Alexandre Davy de la Pailleterie was the son of a French nobleman, Marquis Alexandre Antoine Davy de la Pailleterie (20 June 1714, Belleville-en-Caux–15 June 1786, Saint-Germain-en-Laye) and Marie-Cessette Dumas (b. unknown; d. during or after 1772, La Guinodée, Saint-Domingue), an enslaved African woman he owned.
+Thomas-Alexandre Davy de la Pailleterie was born on 25 March 1762 in Saint-Domingue (today Haiti) to French nobleman Marquis Alexandre Antoine Davy de la Pailleterie and Marie-Cessette Dumas, an African woman he enslaved.

 Father

 Noble pedigree

-Alexandre Antoine Davy de la Pailleterie, born 1714, was the oldest of three sons of the Marquis Alexandre Davy de la Pailleterie (1674 – 25 December 1758) and Jeanne-Françoise Paultre (or Pautre) de Dominon (d.
-1757).
+Alexandre Antoine Davy de la Pailleterie, born 1714, was the oldest of three sons of the Marquis Alexandre Davy de la Pailleterie and Jeanne-Françoise Paultre (or Pautre) de Dominon.
 The Davy de la Pailleteries were provincial Norman aristocrats whose wealth was in decline.
 The family had acquired the title of "lords" (seigneurs) by 1632.
 The French kingdom granted the title "marquis" to the family by 1708.

-Alexandre Antoine Davy de la Pailleterie ("Antoine") had two younger brothers, Charles Anne Edouard (Charles) (b.
-1716, d.
-1773) (married 1738 to Anne-Marie Tuffé), and Louis François Thérèse (Louis) (b.
-1718, d.
-1773).
+Alexandre Antoine Davy de la Pailleterie ("Antoine") had two younger brothers, Charles Anne Édouard and Louis François Thérèse.
 All three were educated at a military school and pursued careers as officers in the French military.
 They first served during the War of the Polish Succession.
 Antoine Davy de la Pailleterie, who reached the rank of colonel, saw action at the Siege of Philippsburg in 1734.